 Note for Graduate Students: In addition to your MIT/Kerberos account, you may be assigned a departmental email address in a domain such as @sloan.mit.edu, @math.mit.edu, @csail.mit.edu, etc. This account is separate from your @mit.edu account.
 Contact your department for more information.

-Step 4: Get MIT’s killer (and free!) mobile app
+Step 5: Get MIT’s free mobile app

 Learn more about MIT’s mobile app, which includes an interactive campus map, shuttle schedule and people directory.

 And while we're talking about mobile devices and cell phones, you should go ahead and sign up for the MIT Alert, and program in the phone number for the Campus Police (617-253-1212), right now.

 Step 6: See what mobile devices MIT supports

 Find out if MIT supports your mobile phone’s operating system, and what steps you should take to get it set up to use at MIT.